 Bears, a Salmon, and Frogs

-In 2016, the salmon sculpture was located at the Burnaby Lake Sports Complex.
+In the recent past, the salmon sculpture was located at the Burnaby Lake Sports Complex.
 This area is a collection of facilities aimed at amateur sports groups and the general public.
 The sports complex is located next to Burnaby Lake Regional Park, a wonderful place for nature lovers.
-In 2017, the salmon was replaced by a group of ten frogs—five green and five red.
+The salmon was eventually replaced by a group of ten frogs—five green and five red.
 They had interesting poses that definitely attracted attention.
 Some seemed to be waving at the traffic driving by.
 The frogs have made other appearances at the complex in recent years, and so has one of the horse sculptures described below.

 Horses Sculptures and a Carousel